Does Porn Lower Testosterone?

 Does Edging Increase Testosterone?

 Does Edging Affect Muscle Growth?
-The Science-Backed Truth (2025)
+2025 Truth

 Is Edging Bad?
-A Doctor's Perspective
+A Doctors Perspective

 Conclusion